collinhover/impactplusplus/README.md

 	* Climbable Shapes ( convex )
 	* One-way Shapes for up, down, left, or right ( convex )
 * Lighting
-	* Realtime and highly optimized
+	* Realtime moving and highly optimized
 	* Dynamic alpha and/or color
 	* Shadows
 	* Entities can cast shadows fully, only from edges (hollow), or none